Religion in Morocco: Judaism

 Morocco was a destination for the Jewish diaspora after the destruction of the Second Temple by the Roman Empire.
 A second wave of Sephardic Jews arrived in the country following the Alhambra Decree of 1492 which expelled all Jews from nearby Spain.
 The Jews, as well as the Christians, had legal autonomy relating to their own faith in cases when both parties were of the same religion.

 After the creation of the Jewish state of Israel in 1948, the population of Moroccan Jews decreased significantly due to emigration.
-Moroccan Jews also migrated to other countries, such as the linguistically-similar France and Quebec, Canada.
+Moroccan Jews also migrated to other countries, such as the linguistically-similar Quebec and Canada.
 A total of 486,000 Israelis are of Moroccan origin, while the World Factbook estimates that in 2010 only around 6,000 Jews remained in Morocco.
 Most of them are elderly, with the largest population in Casablanca and the remainder thinly dispersed around the country.

 The most recent estimates put the size of the Casablanca Jewish community at about 2,500, and the Rabat and Marrakesh Jewish communities at about 100 members each.
 The remainder of the Jewish population is dispersed throughout the country.
 This population is mostly elderly, with a decreasing number of young people.